Seriousattempts/Bootloader_Unlock_Retroid_Pocket_3Plus/README.md

 ## Warning:
+# There is no fix to unpatch it without putting your device in an indefinate boot loop

 *I did this late at night with no sleep and after I stopped recording, going based off of lack of energy memory.
 I apologize ahead of time*